Javialonqv/Source-API/README.md

 `Application.dataPath` Points to the data folder of the app.\
 `Application.persistentDatapath` Points to a user folder specifically maded for this app.
 Perfect for storing USER data.\
 `Application.isFocus` Specifies if this app is the active window.\
-`Application.isDebugBuild` Specifies if the app is in a debug build.
+`Application.isDebugBuild` Specifies if the app is in a debug build.\
+`Application.systemLanguage` Specifies the system language of the current user.\
 `Init() or Init(windowTitle)` Initialize the Source API.
 Needs to be called at the start of the runtime.\
 `Quit() or Quit(exitCode)` Stops the code execution and exits of the app.\
 `Run(url)` Runs a local file in the machine or an online URL.